jamesohortle/UnicodeHover/README.md

 unprintables = re.compile(r"[\u0000-\u001f]")
 ```

-Or perhaps your coworkers don't use VS Code and have used escapes so that their editors don't show them [_mojibake_](https://en.wikipedia.org/wiki/Mojibake) or � (`U+FFFD`).
+Or perhaps your coworkers don't have the necessary fonts to display glyphs and have used escapes so that their editors don't show them [_mojibake_](https://en.wikipedia.org/wiki/Mojibake) or � (`U+FFFD`).

-It would be handy to immediately have information on the characters being processed instead of, e.g., going to an external website and searching for the codepoint.
+In any case, it would be handy to immediately have information on the characters being processed instead of, e.g., going to an external website and searching for the codepoint.

 ## Usage/Features